feature-image

 Imago

 Everyone in Athens knows this.
 Kirby Smart trusts his own.
-Anyone who hustled for Georgia football showed they’re proven to handle the heat.
-Those player-turned-coaches like Mike Bobo and Warren Ericson are examples.
-That pattern continued again this weekend with Maurice Smith returning in red and black.
+Anyone who hustled for Georgia football has proven they can handle the heat.
+Those player-turned-coaches, like Mike Bobo and Warren Ericson, are prime examples.
+That pattern continued this weekend with Maurice Smith returning in red and black.

 Watch What’s Trending Now!

-Last season, Maurice Smith served in an unofficial volunteer role, quietly helping behind the scenes.
-Georgia has now promoted him into a full-time analyst position on the defensive staff.
-As CBS Sports reported, the former Bulldogs and Alabama DB is joining Kirby Smart’s staff as a defensive analyst.
-He might have played just one season in Athens but it was a highly impactful year worth remembering.
+After serving in an unofficial volunteer role last season, Georgia has promoted Maurice Smith to a full-time defensive analyst position, as first reported by CBS Sports.
+The former Bulldogs and Alabama DB is joining Kirby Smart’s staff as a defensive analyst.
+He might have played just one season in Athens, but it was a highly impactful year worth remembering.

 ADVERTISEMENT

-Maurice Smith began at Alabama, playing three seasons under Nick Saban while Kirby Smart was the DC from 2008-2015.
+Maurice Smith began at Alabama, playing three seasons under Nick Saban while Kirby Smart was the DC from 2008 to 2015.
 When he took the Georgia job in 2016, Smith wanted to follow for his final year of eligibility.
-The Tide initially blocked the intra-SEC transfer and public pressure mounted.
-But SEC commissioner Greg Sankey eventually granted a waiver which Smart himself backed throughout the process.
+The Tide initially blocked the intra-SEC transfer, and public pressure mounted.
+But SEC commissioner Greg Sankey eventually granted a waiver, which Smart himself backed throughout the process.

-The pair already share a bond.
-And when the DB finally suited up for Kirby Smart, he became a team captain and didn’t waste time.
-Maurice Smith became the Bulldogs’ Defensive MVP after posing 50 tackles, three passes defended, two interceptions, and two forced fumbles.
+The pair already shares a bond.
+When the DB finally suited up for Kirby Smart, he was named a team captain and quickly became the Bulldogs’ Defensive MVP.
+Maurice Smith became the Bulldogs’ Defensive MVP after posting 50 tackles, three passes defended, two interceptions, and two forced fumbles.
 His biggest play would be the 34-yard pick-six in a 13-7 upset over then-No. 8 Auburn, Georgia’s only TD of the game.

 ADVERTISEMENT